civol/HDLRuby/README.md

  - `s`: `signed` type, the last figure is sign-extended if required by the binary, octal, and hexadecimal bases, but not for the decimal base.

-The base specifiers are the followings:
+The base specifiers are the following:

  - `b`: binary,